This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 Examples of JPA Mappings

-Let’s look at a few examples to understand how JPA can be used to map objects to tables.
+Let’s look at a few examples to understand how JPA can be used to map objects to database tables.

 Example 1